#include <float.h> cause problems in CodeEditor and Assist++

 Below is list of problems i found:

 - float is highlighted like regular float keyword, which is definitely wrong in this case (include statement should never be highlighted)

 Priority is low, due to I found this issue in Core.h header.

-#3 Updated by Zbigniew Rebacz about 5 years ago
+#3 Updated by Zbigniew Rebacz over 5 years ago

 - Assignee changed from Zbigniew Rebacz to Miroslav Fidler

 I can not jump to float.h header from GCC build method.
 Other headers can be jump easily for example syslog.h or fenv.h.
 By jumping i mean ALT+J operation.

 Please test with this certain header, and let me know it works for you.